awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 `instance-terminated-by-price`
 Your instance was terminated because the Spot price exceeded your maximum price\.
 If your request is persistent, the process restarts, so your request is pending evaluation\.

+`instance-terminated-by-schedule`
+Your Spot Instance was terminated at the end of its scheduled duration\.

 `instance-terminated-by-service`
 Your instance was terminated from a stopped state\.